ATTODataPortal/Documents-1/HowTo/HowToRegister.md

 ## 1 Registration

-The registration form is accessible via the *Register* button on the upper right side.
+The registration form is accessible via the *Register* button in the upper right.
 All fields of the form are mandatory and it is required to agree to the *Terms and Conditions* and the *Privacy Policy* (Figure 1).
 You will get an email and therein asked to confirm your email address.
 In the last step, you have to provide some information (e.g., name,